Chesapeake Bay Benthic Monitoring Program

 Area Severely Degraded

 Figure 1.
-Percent (+/- 1 Standard Error) of Chesapeake Bay and Maryland tidal waters failing the Chesapeake Bay benthic community restoration goals (Chesapeake Bay, 1996-2011; Maryland, 1995-2011).
+Percent (+/- 1 Standard Error) of Chesapeake Bay, Maryland and Virginia tidal waters failing the Chesapeake Bay Benthic Community Restoration Goals (Chesapeake Bay, 1996-2019; Maryland, 1995-2019).
 Trend of temporal changes tested by ANOVA.

 Total Area (Marginal, Degraded, and Severely Degraded)